cenima-ibama/indicar_tools/README.md

 `path` is the path to the compressed LC8 file or to a folder containing the uncompressed files.

-**RGB**: creates only a RGB image, using the bands 6, 5 and 4.
-This composition gives emphasys to the areas without vegetation.
+**Compose**: creates only a image composition with the bands you inform in the parameter --bands/-b.
+If you don't pass the bands parameter, the default bands are 6, 5 and 4.

-    indicar process --rgb path
+    indicar process --compose --bands 4,3,2 path

 **NDVI**: creates only a NDVI image.
 Where there are clouds or cirrus, the pixel value will be 0.